ndustrialio/contxt-sdk-js/docs/Typedefs.md

 <a name="WebSocketConnection+subscribe"></a>

 ### webSocketConnection.subscribe(serviceClientId, channel, [group], handler, errorHandler)
-Subscribes to a specific channel on the message bus and handles messages as they are received
+Subscribes to a specific channel on the message bus and handles messages as they are received.
+When the handler is called, the message is automatically acknowledged after the message completes except whenever an Error is thrown.
+The user can also programmatically control when the message is acknowledged by calling `ack` at any time.

 **Kind**: instance method of [<code>WebSocketConnection</code>](#WebSocketConnection)